Senckenberg German Entomological Institute

 Furthermore, archive material and bibliographies of entomological relevance have, for example, also been collated.
 These sources of information allow not only access to existing material.
 They are also valuable, for example, in preparing new bibliographies.
 In a similar way, they were and still are a fundamental resource for the preparation of scientific journals, series and monographs which on the one hand publicise the existence and scope of these collections and on the other allow the continuous expansion of the library’s stock, through international exchange of literature.

 - Contributions to Entomology – Beiträge zur Entomologie,

 - Studia dipterologica

-work together with the team of the Department for Systematics and Biogeography on the collection, preparation, storage and presentation of current entomological information and thereby pursue the ideas and aims of the institute’s founder.
+work together with the team of the Division for Systematics and Biogeography on the collection, preparation, storage and presentation of current entomological information and thereby pursue the ideas and aims of the institute’s founder.

 As specialized information, the institute makes available various types of media that can be useful in the organisation of entomological knowledge.